nortikin/sverchok/docs/nodes/surface/revolution_surface.rst

 (rotating) this curve along some axis vector.
 Many surfaces of revolution, such as spheres, cylinders, cones may be made with this node.

+Note that the profile curve does not have to be planar (flat).

 Surface domain: in U direction - the same as profile curve; in V direction - defined by node inputs.
+Zero (0) value of V corresponds to initial position of the profile curve.

 Inputs
 ------